As a Commonwealth country, Kenya’s legal system descends from English common law.

 A company limited by shares is a legal entity that is separate from its owner(s), which are the shareholders.
 A company is capable of owning assets and incurring liabilities that are separate and distinct from those of its members, entering into contracts, and suing and being sued separately.

-The liability of the shareholders of the company is limited to the contribution to the assets of the company, up to the face value of shares held by the respective shareholders.
-A shareholder is liable to pay only the uncalled money due on shares held by him/her.
+The liability of the shareholders of the company is limited to their contribution to the assets of the company, up to the face value of shares held by the respective shareholders.
+A shareholder is liable to pay only the uncalled money due on the shares they hold.